wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl/functional-consultant-skills/includes/2-create-entity-relationship-diagrams.md

 :::image type="content" source="../media/physical-data-model-9edae738.png" alt-text="Physical data model":::

 Data modeling is a science, and there are data modeling professionals and established standards for data modeling.
 To be effective with Microsoft Power Platform data modeling, you don’t have to be a professional data modeler or use any special tools.
 Popular tools like Microsoft Visio can be used to quickly create a basic diagram that visualizes the relationships and flow of data between tables and so can casual planning with whiteboard drawings.
-In this section we discuss some general best practices for data modeling for deployments.
+In this section, we discuss some general best practices for data modeling for deployments.

 • Data models should be updated continuously during a deployment.
 It’s common for a data model to be designed at the beginning of a project, but it is very important that it doesn’t stop there.
 As you go through the deployment, new columns and tables will be added - it’s important to capture these in the data model and make it a “living” data model.
 Recommend to customers that they continue to update it as they enhance the system.